nullifiedaccount3/apartment/readme.md

 Make sure PHP and composer are installed

+Run `composer install` to configure autoload and get PHPUnit

 ## Usage

 From the root of the project run these commands to make a booking.